teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 ## Reversible built-in migration

-An official command may declare `"migration": "legacy-public-fallback"` only for a public level-0 command that currently resolves to a frozen built-in adapter.
+An official command may declare `"migration": "legacy-public-fallback"` only for a public level-0 command that currently resolves to an eligible built-in registry entry.
+The protocol name is retained for manifest compatibility; the main dispatcher no longer owns a legacy table.
 The runtime rejects every other replacement.

-- disabled or `off`: the historical adapter answers;
+- disabled or `off`: the saved built-in registry handler answers;
-- `observe`: the v3 handler runs with output suppressed, then the historical adapter answers;
+- `observe`: the v3 handler runs with output suppressed, then the historical built-in handler answers;
 - `on`: the v3 handler owns the command in that channel;
 - unload or failed multi-command mount: the exact registry entry is restored.